 This page is an introduction to the MPAI Statutes.

-Moving Picture, Audio and Data Coding by Artificial Intelligence (MPAI) is a not-for-profit association whose seat is in Geneva.
+Moving Picture, Audio and Data Coding by Artificial Intelligence (MPAI) is an international, unaffiliated, not-for-profit association whose seat is in Geneva.

 The Members can be Principal Members with the right to vote and Associate Members without the right to vote but with the right to participate in the development of Technical Specifications (TS).